National Council of Persons with Lived Experience (NCPLE) Coordinator

-- Planning and assisting with regular meetings of the NCPLE including sending out calendar invitations, taking minutes and following up on relevant action items as discussed.
+- regular meetings of the NCPLE including sending out calendar invitations, taking minutes and following up on relevant action items as discussed.

-- Provide updates to NCPLE on relevant CMHA National activities/projects and news via email and at NCPLE meetings.
+- to NCPLE on relevant CMHA National activities/projects and news via email and at NCPLE meetings.

 - College diploma or certificate in related discipline is preferred, i.e. Social Work, Occupational Therapy, Psychology, Behavioral Health, Health Promotion or related field.